cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - *N*: relevant for *Network Security* class (B.Sc. level)
 - *M*: relevant for *Mobile Security* class (M.Sc. level)

-### Week 1: Chapter 1 - Introduction to Steganography and Covert Channels (May 5th, 2020)
+### Week 1: Chapter 1 - Introduction to steganography and covert channels (May 5th, 2020)
 This chapter provides an overview of the whole class.
 Afterwards, fundamental terminology, taxonomy and history of information hiding will be covered.
 The chapter also highlights some use-cases (legitimate and criminal ones) and tells you a bit about the CUING initiative.

 - **Video:** [YouTube](https://www.youtube.com/watch?v=7YXXrbTah_s)